 - Bread the chicken by putting it in the coconut flour.
 Roll around until fully covered.
 Then dip it in the egg mixture, fully coating.
 Last, roll in the cashew mixture, fully coating.
 Place on the baking sheet.
 Repeat with remaining chicken.

 - Bake for 20-25 minutes until golden brown and cooked through.
-Serve with ranch or sauce of choice.
+Serve with ranch or sauce of choice and enjoy!

 This post contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I appreciate your support!